openstor/openstor-go/CONTRIBUTING.md

 -	Read [Effective Go](https://github.com/golang/go/wiki/CodeReviewComments) article from Golang project

-	-	`minio-go` project is strictly conformant with Golang style
+	-	`openstor-go` project is strictly conformant with Golang style
 	-	if you happen to observe offending code, please feel free to send a pull request